Where is the Card Accepted?

 Do Cinemas accept the Access Card?

-We cannot currently guarantee that high street Cinema chains will accept your Access Card.
+We cannot currently guarantee that other high street Cinema chains will accept your Access Card.

 We have had conversations with a number of local branches of the big name retailers, some have said they will accept any form of supporting information, others have said that free companion tickets will only be released to holder of a CEA Card.